Intellectual and Developmental Disabilities Support Services

 TAYLRD services are provided in Pathways’ two The Drop youth centers.
 TAYLRD is a program funded by a 2014 grant awarded to Kentucky from the Substance Abuse and Mental Health Services Administration (SAMHSA).
 It is designed to encourage young adults to use the skills they learn to give back to their communities and advocate on the local, state, and national level.
 In addition to The Drop, TAYLRD offers peer support services, case management services, and, as appropriate, referral to behavioral health and substance abuse prevention, intervention, treatment, and recovery services.
 Program staff also assist and empower young adults as they work to navigate youth-serving systems such as juvenile justice, education, foster care, and child welfare.
 The Drop Youth Center facilities are located at 2516 Carter Avenue in Ashland and at #60 Professional Drive in Louisa.

 The Victim Crisis Center provides victim advocacy support where volunteers come and sit with victims at the hospital and inform victims of their rights.
-Trauma specialists are available to provide education on preventing future incidents by identifying both helpful and harmful behaviors.
 Services are available in all ten counties served by Pathways.
 10 Pathways’ Victim Services is one of thirteen regional Victim Crisis Centers in Kentucky.
 Victim Services provides victim advocacy which includes: medical advocacy (volunteers sit at the hospital with individuals who have experienced sexual violence, providing support and informing individuals of their rights), legal advocacy (advocates can accompany individuals to meetings with attorneys, law enforcement, court proceedings, etc.), and accompaniment advocacy (advocates can assist individuals with landlords, employment, and other needed support regarding special requests following sexual violence).
 Trauma specialists provide trauma services to any individual who has experienced sexual violence, including coping skills, education, and therapy to meet each individual’s healing.
 Services are available in all ten counties, in addition to the 24-hour Help Line where individuals have the right to remain anonymous.
 Individuals interested in services may contact (606) 326-2875 to be linked with a provider.
 Victim Services also provides two prevention strategies, Green Dot and Shifting Boundaries, at no charge, that assist local schools with decreasing the amount of violence youth incur.
 The programs are designed to create culture shifts away from violence.
 Green Dot is available to local high schools and Shifting Boundaries is available to local middle schools.
 Schools interested in the prevention strategies may contact (606) 326-2875 to be linked with a provider.
 Services are available in all ten counties served by Pathways.

 Women’s Services provides individual and therapeutic groups to individuals who have experienced sexual, physical, and emotional violence, in addition to those with mental health and substance use disorders associated with traumatic violence.
 Counselors provide services to any individual seeking services, including coping skills, education, and therapy to promote each individual’s healing.
 Women’s Services has a trained counselor who also provides services to individuals with eating and body image disturbances issues.
 Services are available in all ten counties in addition to the 24 hour Help Line where individuals have the right to remain anonymous.
 Individuals interested in services may contact (606) 326-2875 to be linked with a provider